Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 ### Fund your delegate keys

-Your delegate Ethereum key will need some Gorli ETH, your delegate cosmos key (orchestrator key) will need some tokens as well.
+Your delegate Ethereum key will need some ETH (dust enough), your delegate cosmos key (orchestrator key) will need some tokens as well.